Samir-Akhtar/projects/README.md

-For the AI ectreme weather prediction web app: in VS code
+For the AI extreme weather prediction web app: in VS code
 -use all files
 -all ".html" files need to be in a "templates" folder